 AstraZeneca paid the Company an initial fee of \$10,000,000 in February 2006.
 Based on the agreement terms, the Company allocated \$5,000,000 of the initial fee to the research collaboration, which the Company recognized as revenue on a straight-line basis over the four-year term of the research collaboration.
 The Company deferred recognition of the remaining \$5,000,000 of the initial fee, which was allocated to the AZD3480 license grants, until December 2006, when AstraZeneca made a determination to proceed with further development of AZD3480.
-As a result, in the first quarter of 2007, the Company began recognizing the \$5,000,000 of the initial fee that it had previously deferred as revenue on a straight-line basis over the estimated five-year development period for AZD3480.
-In July 2009, based on feedback received from AstraZeneca regarding its development plans for AZD3480 for ADHD, the Company extended its estimate of the development period for AZD3480 to continue through 2013 and began recognizing the part of the \$5,000,000 portion of the initial fee not yet recognized as of April 1, 2009 as revenue on a straight-line basis over the remaining estimated development period.
-The Company recognized \$145,000 and \$249,000 of the initial fee as revenue for three months ended March 31, 2011 and 2010, respectively.
+As a result, in the first quarter of 2007, the Company began recognizing the \$5,000,000 of the initial fee that it had previously deferred as revenue on a straight-line basis over the estimated development period for AZD3480.
+In July 2009, based on feedback received from AstraZeneca regarding its development plans for AZD3480 for ADHD, the Company extended its estimate of the development period for AZD3480 to continue through 2013 and began recognizing the part of the \$5,000,000 portion of the initial fee not yet recognized as of April 1, 2009 into revenue on a straight-line basis over the remaining estimated development period.
+In September 2010, the Company and AstraZeneca amended the agreement to enable the Company to conduct an additional trial of AZD3480 in Alzheimer's disease and to provide for respective roles and responsibilities and associated financial terms for such a potential study.
+Under the amendment, the Company received \$500,000 from AstraZeneca in October 2010 and is eligible to receive additional payments of up to \$5,700,000 in the aggregate.
+With the amendment, the Company is recognizing the portion of the \$5,000,000 of the initial fee attributable to AZD3480 license grants not yet recognized into revenue on a straight-line basis over the estimated period of the Company's performance obligations under the agreement as amended, through 2013.
+The Company recognized \$145,000 of the initial fee as revenue for each of the three-month periods ended June 30, 2

-Under the agreement, the Company is also eligible to receive (1) additional payments of up to \$103,000,000 if development, regulatory and first commercial sale milestone events for AZD3480 are achieved only for ADHD or up to \$145,000,000 if development, regulatory and first commercial sale milestone events for AZD3480 are achieved only for Alzheimer's disease, (2) other payments if development, regulatory, first commercial sale and first detail milestone events for AZD3480 are achieved for any other target indication under the agreement and (3) if regulatory approval is achieved for AZD3480 for any particular indication, stepped double-digit royalties on any sales of AZD3480 for that indication or any other indication.
+Under the agreement, the Company is also eligible to receive (1) additional payments of up to \$103,000,000 if development, regulatory and first commercial sale milestone events for AZD3480 are achieved only for ADHD or up to \$145,000,000 (not including payments from AstraZeneca in respect of a potential additional clinical trial of AZD3480 in Alzheimer's disease that the Company would conduct) if development, regulatory and first commercial sale milestone events for AZD3480 are achieved only for Alzheimer's disease, (2) other payments if development, regulatory, first commercial sale and first detail milestone events for AZD3480 are achieved for any other target indication under the agreement and (3) if regulatory approval is achieved for AZD3480 for any particular indication, stepped double-digit royalties on any sales of AZD3480 for that indication or any other indication.
 Under the terms of a sponsored research agreement and a subsequent license agreement between the Company and University of Kentucky Research Foundation, or UKRF, if the Company receives any of these payments from AstraZeneca related to AZD3480, including royalties, the Company is required to pay a low-single digit percentage of each such payment to UKRF.